JanAbe/TinyMapper/README.md

 A simple generic tool that automatically maps a ResultSet to a POJO, using the power of reflection and generics.

-#### Why
-I created TinyMapper mostly to see how tools such as Hibernate automatically map a resultset to a Java object.
-Creating such a tool, albeit a way simpler variant, taught me a lot.
-Before this project I had never worked with Annotations and Generics.

 #### Usage
 ```java
 // Certain code has been omitted as to focus only on TinyMapper.